gregmagolan/closure-test-2247/README.md

 ## Test for issue https://github.com/google/closure-compiler/issues/2247

-Build still fails with latest google-closure-compiler 20170910.0.0, although the failures are different than the version used in the issue (20161201.0.0).
+Build fails with latest google-closure-compiler 20170910.0.0 with both `BROWSER` and `NODE` module resolution, although the failures are different than the version used in the issue (20161201.0.0).

+Build succeeds with compiler dist at https://github.com/gregmagolan/closure-compiler.git#20170919.angular.dist (HEAD on 20170919 + patches) with module resolution `NODE`.
+This is the configuration committed.
+Test results outlined below.

 ### Usage